 Katty Kay is the anchor of “BBC World News America,” based in Washington, D.C.
-She is also a frequent contributor to “Meet the Press” and “Morning Joe,” and a regular guest host for “The Diane Rehm Show” on NPR.
+She is also a frequent contributor to “Meet the Press” and “Morning Joe.”
 In addition to her work on women’s issues, Kay has covered the Clinton administration sex scandal, three Presidential elections and the wars in Kosovo, Afghanistan and Iraq.
 She was at the Pentagon just 20 minutes after a hijacked plane flew into the building on 9/11 – one of her most vivid journalistic memories is of interviewing soldiers still visibly shaking from the attack.

 Kay grew up all over the Middle East, where her father was posted as a British diplomat.
 She studied modern languages at Oxford and is a fluent French and Italian speaker with some “rusty Japanese.”
 Kay juggles her journalism with raising four children with her husband, a consultant.